abderox/BEAUTIFUL-IMPORTS/README.md

 - `beautifulImports.enable`: Enable/disable this extension.

 - `beautifulImports.maxInlineImports`: The number of inline imports allowed before they are formatted vertically.
 Default is 3.

+- `beautifulImports.IndentsMaxNumber` : This number defines how many white spaces to put counting from the end of tagName .
+Deafault is 14.

 ## Known Issues